rcturner7/snake/README.md

 Please come check the website out, which is still under construction. www.solcitizens.club
 In menu bar click on Snake, it will take you to the game.

+Steps to play the game:
+1. Click on the game with mouse.
+2. Then start using the arrown on keyboard.
+3. When game is over click on the reload page button on upper left of browser to restart game.
+4.**** Game is still in works, the webpage may scroll up and down a little as you play*** Game is also not able to work with phones yet*** Check in for updates to the game.

 Everything in website is being built using HTML, CSS, and JavaScript.
 Hope the game is fun.

+There is a 2nd index.html file that incorporates index.js file in the the html document to incorporate in to your own website for others to play as you build your website.